paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 > **c) Component manufacturing factor $\Pi_{\text{PM}}$**

-The Part\_Manufacturing factor presented in paragraph {numref}`eee_4_3_3` represents the quality of the component.
+The Part\_Manufacturing factor presented in {numref}`eee_4_3_3` represents the quality of the component.
 This factor transcribes the confidence that can be attributed to the way the part has been manufactured, through factors quantifying the manufacturing process of the part, the tests ran and the confidence in the manufacturer.

 Its high level formula is